-You should check the Cambridge Handbook for the year candidates are taking the assessment for information on when the early question paper will be available and where to access the materials www.cambridgeinternational.org/eoguide
+Teachers should check the Cambridge Handbook for the relevant year of assessment for information on when and where the pre-release materials will be available.

-You may need access to the School Support Hub, our secure online site, which is at, www.cambridgeinternational.org/support.
+You may need access to the School Support Hub, our secure online site, which is at www.cambridgeinternational.org/support

 This site is password protected.
-Please contact your school coordinator for instructions on how to access the School Support Hub.
+Please contact your School Support Hub coordinator for instructions on how to access the School Support Hub.